grady-lad/WandoQuery/README.md

     so much DOM manipulation because everything React creates is a 'virtual DOM'.
-  - Even though in my last point I said I chose React because the app was small, I believe that in my approach it would be a lot easier to create new components to the app and allow people or teams to work without much interruption.
+  - Even though in my last point I said I chose React because the app was small, I believe that in my approach it would be a lot easier to create new components to the app and allow people or teams to work without much interruption, But this may mean that the introduction of flux would be required, allowing a developer to create an efficent way for components to react with eachother (Something I am still learning).
   - Its fast!
-React works with a virtual dom, and hopefully you will be able to see in this web app that it is quite fast.
+React works with a virtual dom, and hopefully you will be able to see this within the web app that it is quite fast.
   - And it is also quite easy to work with and speed up the workflow of the project.
 - Node
   - Solely used as a server to host the app and server up the homepage.